I AM Noticed Core Content

 We hope that these lessons have become a part of your daily routine and that you will continue to practice the I AM Noticed Cycle.

 How confident are you feeling?
-That answer changes as we experience difference circumstances through out the day -- even for the most confident of people.
-Practicing the I AM Noticed Cycle has proven to help students, staff, and family members to stay in and get back into the confidence zone.
+That answer changes as we experience different circumstances throughout the day -- even for the most confident of people.
+Practicing the I AM Noticed Cycle has proven to help students, staff, and family members stay in (and get back into) a confident zone.

 Lesson 7.3: We Are Poster